jcowgar/smart_arg/README.md

 @SmartArg.reflectable
 @Parser(description: 'Hello World application') class Args extends SmartArg {
-  @StringArgument(help: 'Name of person to say hello to') String name = 'World'; // Default to World

   @StringArgument(
+    help: 'Name of person to say hello to',
+    //Environment Variable will be used if defined and not otherwise specified
+    environmentVariable: "GREETING_NAME",
+  )
+  String name = 'World'; // Default to World

+  @StringArgument(
     help: 'Message to say to person',
     mustBeOneOf: ['Hello', 'Goodbye'],
+    environmentVariable: 'GREETING_TYPE',
   )
   String greeting = 'Hello'; // Default to Hello